 First Aid Kit gear review

 Luckily I only needed a few plasters and a small amount of the Savlon out of this.
-I always carry a mirror in my first aid kit, in case I get something in my eye or to check myself for ticks etc.
+I always carry a mirror in my first aid kit, in case I get something in my eye and mainly to check myself for ticks etc.

 During the walk I used a few plasters to give a blister time to repair and used the Savlon on my feet, which worked really well repairing my feet overnight.
 I wouldn’t add, remove or change anything in the kit.